Kearns, Utah

-Kearns (/kɜːrnz/ kurnz) is a metro township in Salt Lake County, Utah, United States.
+Kearns (/kɜːrnz/ kurnz) is a city in Salt Lake County, Utah, United States.
 Named after Utah's U.S. Senator Thomas Kearns, it had a population of 36,723 at the 2020 Census.

 This was a 2.8 percent increase over the 2010 figure of 35,731.

 Kearns is home to the Utah Olympic Oval, an indoor speed skating oval built for the 2002 Winter Olympics.

 History

 World War II

 Kearns came into existence 1 May 1942 as a World War II United States Army Air Forces training facility known as Kearns Army Air Base (also known as Kearns Center; redesignated: Camp Kearns, 1 January 1944).
 Before the base was built, the area consisted of dry farms on land reserved for universities and colleges.
-Construction of the base involved building airplane runways and hangars, with several taxiways and a large parking apron and a control tower.
-Several hundred buildings were also constructed and quickly assembled.
+Construction of the base involved building several hundred buildings.
 Most base buildings, not meant for long-term use, were constructed of temporary or semi-permanent materials.
 Most support buildings sat on concrete foundations but were of frame construction clad in little more than plywood and tarpaper.
 The thousands of soldiers and airmen stationed there temporarily made the base one of the largest cities in the state.

+Despite being called an Air Base, it had no runways.
+On its south border was Municipal Airport No. 2, but this was a small field for solely private aviation.
+It was proposed in 1941 and completed in 1942 so that Municipal Airport No. 1, which became Salt Lake Air Base, the current Salt Lake City International, 10 miles to the north, could be used by the military.
+Men who flew to Kearns landed at SLC.

+In December 1944, Theron C. Teel, president of the Interstate Flying Service, created the Kearns Flying Club to give lessons and rent small single-engine privately owned planes to men at Kearns Army Air Base.

 On 15 August 1946, the Air Force deactivated the base and turned the facility over to the State of Utah.
 The presence of roads and other infrastructure made the area attractive to developers.
 Houses and businesses sprang up rapidly on what had just a few years earlier been farmland.
 A theater for "colored personnel" became part of Kearns Junior High School.
 A base chapel is now part of Our Lady of Perpetual Help Catholic Church.
 The base train station is a day-care center.
 A cannon that had stood next to the headquarters' flagpole stood for many years at the corner of 40th West and 54th South.
-The airfield part of Kearns Army Air Base today is known as South Valley Regional Airport.
+The unrelated Municipal Airport No. 2 is known as South Valley Regional Airport.